-(1) It is an offence for a person without reasonable excuse-

-(a) to do anything that the person is prohibited from doing by a public spaces protection order, or

-(b) to fail to comply with a requirement to which the person is subject under a public spaces protection order.

-(2) A person guilty of an offence under this section is liable on summary conviction to a fine not exceeding level 3 on the standard scale.

-(3) A person does not commit an offence under this section by failing to comply with a prohibition or requirement that the local authority did not have power to include in the public spaces protection order.

-(4) Consuming alcohol in breach of a public spaces protection order is not an offence under this section (but see section 63).
+- 1. It is an offence for a person without reasonable excuse - - (a) To do anything that the person is prohibited from doing by a public spaces protection order, or - (b) Fails to comply with a requirement to which the person is subject under a public spaces protection order. - 2.
+A person guilty of an offence under this section is liable on summary conviction to a fine not exceeding level 3 on the standard scale. - 3.
+A person does not commit an offence under this section by failing to comply with a prohibition or requirement that the local authority did not have the power to include in the public spaces protection order. - 4.
+Consuming alcohol in breach or a public spaces protection order is not an offence under this section (but see section 63).